A General Neural Backbone for Mixed-Integer Linear Optimization via Dual Attention: Experiments

 We compare with BGNN in the learning-to-branch task from two aspects as in \cite{gasse2019exact}.
 First, in terms of prediction accuracy, Table \ref{tab:performance_rl2branch} reports the acc@1, acc@5, and acc@10 metrics, representing the proportion of times that the correct SB label appears in the top-1, top-5, and top-10 ranked predictions.
 Under the same training framework, our model consistently achieves higher accuracy across all problems.
 Second, the learned policy is embedded in SCIP to solve the test and transfer instances.
-As shown in Table \ref{tab:performance_rl2branch_tree_size}, the B\&B search trees under the guidance of our method are consistently smaller than those of BGNN, with the advantage becoming more pronounced on the larger transfer instances.
+For each instance, we evaluate each policy under five random seeds.
+As shown in Table \ref{tab:performance_rl2branch_tree_size}, our method yields smaller B\&B trees than BGNN, with larger gains on the transfer set.